Medical Policy

 * The Stemmer Test is done by trying to lift a skin fold on the back of the second toe or middle finger.
 If you are able to gently pinch and lift the skin fold, the Stemmer Sign is negative.
 If it is not possible to gently pinch and lift the fold, this may be an indication of protein accumulation in the tissue.
 In this case, the Stemmer Sign is positive and serves as an indication that lymphedema may be present.

 The term “hematoma” has been used in place of “bruising” by some authors when discussing the diagnosis of lipedema (Kruppa, 2020).
-This sign is due to capillary damage related to primary microvascular dysfunction in the lymphatic and blood capillaries that has been hypothesized to underly the pathophysiological basis for the formation of edema and bruising in individuals with lipedma.
+This sign is due to capillary damage related to primary microvascular dysfunction in the lymphatic and blood capillaries that has been hypothesized to underly the pathophysiological basis for the formation of edema and bruising in individuals with lipedema.

 Female Genital Procedures